tjvr/kurt/README.md

 Kurt is released under the [LGPL](www.gnu.org/licenses/lgpl), version 3.

-I'm not a lawyer; but I _think_ this means you can use Kurt in your own, non-GPL'd code, but any Kurt modifications must be distributed under the (L)GPL and include the source code. _(This is not legal advice and does not affect the terms as stated in the licence...)_
+I'm not a lawyer; but I _think_ this means while you can use Kurt in your own, non-GPL'd code, any Kurt modifications must be distributed under the (L)GPL and include the source code. _(This is not legal advice and does not affect the terms as stated in the licence...)_

 ## Todo

-- Optimise `ObjectNetworkAdapter` for building large files.
+* Optimise `ObjectNetworkAdapter` for building large files.

 	Kurt is currently very quick at parsing files; but pretty slow at writing them, particularly ones with very long scripts.

-- Parse images
+* Parse images
-- "Default project" for building projects entirely "from scratch" (as it were) in Python code?
+* "Default project" for building projects entirely "from scratch" (as it were) in Python code?